howard9192/Promptgpt/Readme.md

 - Develop a thriving community around PromptGPT, encouraging users to share experiences and offer feedback.
 - Incorporate user feedback into the project, refining and optimizing the PromptGPT process.
 - Begin testing PromptGPT with other powerful large language models.
-- Introduction of "Chain of Thought" reasoning capabilities, taking PromptGPT's intelligence to the next level.
+- Done: Introduction of "Chain of Thought" reasoning capabilities, taking PromptGPT's intelligence to the next level.
 - Exploration of integration possibilities with other AI tools and platforms, making PromptGPT even more versatile.

  <div align="center">